mateusmattos1/mateusmattos1/README.md

 <br />

 <p align="justify">
   :computer: In development, starting in the programming area.
-I'm 19 years old.
+I'm 20 years old.
 Computer Technician for Internet integrated into high school by the Federal Institute of Espírito Santo - IFES CAMPUS SERRA.
-The desired course in higher education is Analysis and Systems Development.
-My wish is to work with systems and/or data. now i'm focusing on Java, C# and Python.
+The higher education course I chose was Systems Analysis and Development, and I also study Computer Science.
+My wish is to continue working with systems and/or data.
+At the moment I work as a systems analyst.
+Now i'm focusing on Java, C# and Python.
 </p>

 <p align="center">